thechelsuk/uk.thechels/_pages/cv.md

 - Update and implementation of skills framework
 - Oversaw release of business system move from MongoDB to SQL server and hosted in Azure
 - Supported direct reports through mental health and gender identity acceptance
-- Building and identification of technical debt register and encouraging team to tackle one item per sprint
+- Building and identifying technical debt register and encouraging the team to tackle one item per sprint
 - Knowledge sharing sessions and training to colleagues on Agile/Scrum, mental health and design patterns

 ##### SOFTWARE DEVELOPER (July 2015 - October 2018)